 Draining the Life Out of You

 I am a fairly energetic person, or at least I was before the migraines became so consistent.
 Even through the episodic migraines I have lived with for years now, I always managed to find a way to power through and be productive on most days with the exception of the really bad migraines.
 On the occasions that I get the extreme migraine, it definitely knocks me off of my feet until my medication can eventually get it under control again.

 Lately, I have discovered a downward spiraling trend with my migraine pain.
 My abortive, which used to work exceptionally well, has started to lose its effectiveness.
 I still count on my medication to break the cycle of most of my episodes, but on the rare occasion that I have a bad attack, the medicine is beginning to falter.
 I have been able to count on my medication for quite some time to get the job done.
 Unfortunately, things are beginning to change.
-On some days, the medication works great while on other days, the medication barely even takes the edge off.
+On some days, the medication works great, while on other days, the medication barely even takes the edge off.